-Momentum indicator like as another indicator in general, which is not independent.
+This an indicator like another indicator in general, which is not independent.

-The use of momentum indicators should be combined with other indicators, such as the stochastic oscillator, moving average, MACD, RSI etc.
+The use of these indicators should be combined with other indicators, such as the stochastic oscillator, moving average, MACD, RSI, etc.

 As a trend-following Oscillator, the Momentum Indicator is similar to Moving Average Convergence / Divergence MACD, but the indications are different.

-How far the indicator above the 100 line or how low below the 100 line, indicate fast the price moves
+How far the indicator above the 100 lines or how low below the 100 lines, indicate fast the price moves

 If the Momentum indicator is above 101, then the price moves faster upwards than 100.5.
 While the number 98 means the price moves stronger downward than the number 99.